PACKET PICK UP: FRIDAY – Smith Center at the MARC 5-8 PM Saturday – Prairie Trails Park 6:30-8:30 AM

 Please no dogs on the course.
 There is a dog park located at the MARC for spectators’ dogs.

-When you finish the race, a volunteer will take your ankle chip if you are on a relay.
+When you finish the race, a volunteer will take your bib if you are on a relay.

 Headphones are allowed on run course but please keep volume low for communication purposes.